 This week in Husker history

 The week of Oct.
-6-12, looking back in stretches of years divisible by five:
+6-12, looking back in five-year intervals:

 1898: Superior generalship helps Nebraska overcome a stout Iowa State line in a 23-10 home win.